webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-themes.md

     ?
 Enter your theme name:  ArticleTheme
     ```

-- Enter more relevent name for your Theme.
+- Enter more relevant name for your Theme.
 Example Theme for Articles etc.
     ```
     ?
 Enter meaningful title for your theme:  Theme for Articles
     ```